Special routes of U.S. Route 25: Augusta–North Augusta business loop

 Almost as soon as US 25 Bus. crosses the river, it travels over The River Golf Club.
 It then curves to the north-northwest.
 Just south of an intersection with the northern terminus of Center Street, it passes the City of North Augusta Municipal Building.
 Center Street leads to this building, Brick Pond Park, and the Riverfront.
 Just north of this intersection, the highway curves back to the north-northeast.
 Just north of Clifton Avenue, it passes Wade Hampton Veterans Park.
-The business route then intersects the eastern terminus of West Buena Vista Avenue, which leads to Riverview Park and Lions Field, and the northern terminus of South Carolina Highway 125 (SC 125; the western terminus of East Buena Vista Avenue), which leads to the public safety complex and community center.
+The business route then intersects the eastern terminus of West Buena Vista Avenue, which leads to Riverview Park and Lions Field, and the northern terminus of SC 125 (the western terminus of East Buena Vista Avenue), which leads to the public safety complex and community center.
 At this intersection, SC 125 Truck begins, concurrent with US 25 Bus.
 An intersection with Spring Grove Avenue leads to the living history park and North Augusta Elementary School.
 At an intersection with the eastern terminus of Jackson Avenue, the highway curves to the northeast.
-Just south of Forest Avenue, they pass a memorial for the Hamburg Riot.
+Just south of Forest Avenue, they pass a memorial for the Hamburg massacre.
 Just north of this intersection is Lookaway Hall.
 They then intersect SC 230 (Martintown Road).
 Here, SC 125 Truck leaves the business route.
 Just northeast of an intersection with the eastern terminus of Butler Avenue, US 25 Bus. begins to curve back to the north-northeast.
 On this curve, it passes Davenport Park.
 Just north of Observatory Avenue, it passes the studio and office facility of WRDW-TV.
-The highway then passes a United States Post Office.
+The highway then passes a U.S. Post Office.
 North of Five Notch Road, US 25 Bus. curves to the east and reaches its northern terminus, an intersection with US 25/SC 121 (Knox Avenue) and the western terminus of Chalet North Road.

 The following portions of US 25 Bus. are part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense: